Tool shed built by Sam Waki which was later used as a residence by others (Number 16 on the 1958 Highland map - 10663 N. 6400 W.)

 Kenshiro died May 9, 1935, while unloading a plow off of a truck.
-In the 1940 census, they were living in Murray with the following family members: Kazuno to 44 years old, Sam-20, Utao-18, Smiley-18, Mitsuo-16, Yomiko-14, Mekayo (Wilma)-12, Betty Jean-10 and Kemie-5.
+In the 1940 census, they were living in Murray with the following family members: Kazuno-44 years old, Sam-20, Utao-18, Smiley-18, Mitsuo-16, Yomiko-14, Mekayo (Wilma)-12, Betty Jean-10 and Kemie-5.
 The WWII draft records show Sam living in American Fork in 1941 and Utao living in Spring Canyon in 1942.
-They moved to Highland in 1942 (Number 16) and lived here until 1952 or later.
+They moved to Highland in 1942 (Number 16 on the 1958 Highland map) and lived here until 1952 or later.
 They lived in a house built by a pioneer builder made of adobe walls covered with wood planks and an attached cellar and an outdoor toilet.

 Kemie married Sam Oda and lives in Kent, Washington and provided much of the information herein.
 Kazuno died in October, 1971.